waldmatias/dDocs/README.md

 In that sense, the idea is to build a canister that can serve a docs website, with initial content based on the [docs of IC](https://internetcomputer.org/docs/current/developer-docs/), then translate each doc-item to another language, say, spanish, and collect before/after processing data (mentioned previously) to get a sense of the cost of doing these operations, both detailed and in general terms.

+Of course, the more content we upload and translate, the more data we can get (and the more spanish learner can take advantage of, as a side-effect!)

 ## Who can use this
 Any ICP learners: take a look! see if you find anything useful and be sure to join the ICP LATAM Hub Discord: https://discord.gg/JEmcUunu